AndyMic03/Pigeon/README.md

     return generationResult;
 ```

+### pgAdmin ERD

+Pigeon supports generating code from pgAdmin ERD files.
+To do that the necessary `--pgAdmin` flag needs to point to the
+ERD file.

+The `--offline` flag prevents any contact with the database.
+A side effect of that is that the enum labels cannot be
+populated.

 ## Configuration

 Pigeon requires a configuration file `.pigeon.json` to connect to your PostgreSQL database.
 You can generate this file